 *Offer Details: Get your Free Credit Score & $1 Credit Report today and you’ll receive a seven-day grace period for your subscription-based credit monitoring services.
-After the grace period, you will be billed at the rate of $29.95/mo.
-You may deactivate at any time.
+After the grace period, you will be billed at the rate of $19.95/mo.
+You may cancel anytime by calling us at (866) 899-3175.

 What Do You Receive With Credit Verify?